The Astounding Areca Palm

 We’re delighted to announce that big house plant enthusiasts can now make even more of a statement with our very own stunning Belly Baskets.
 Check out how fabulous they look!
 Our Large Areca Palm in Belly Basket and for those who are searching for the ultimate tropical piece, our XL Areca Palm in Belly Basket.

 The Areca palm earned the title of ‘one of the best air purifying plants’ by Bill Wolverton, an American scientist responsible for introducing NASA’s famous Clean Air Study.
 We have a whole category dedicated to our clever air-purifying plants where you can read more about them and NASA’s study.
+We’ve also written a guide on plants that make you feel good due to their intelligent properties and no surprises here, the Areca Palm is on the list.

 The Areca Palm is also known as the Butterfly Palm, Golden Butterfly Palm, Yellow Butterfly Palm, Cane Palm and Dypsis Lutescens.
 The Chamaedorea, otherwise known as the Parlour Palm, is a close relative which also features in our gorgeous bathroom plant bundle.